Mapotempo/libuv/README.md

 [Libuv](https://github.com/joyent/libuv) is a cross platform asynchronous IO implementation that powers NodeJS.
 It supports sockets, both UDP and TCP, filesystem watch, TTY, Pipes and other asynchronous primitives like timer, check, prepare and idle.

-The Libuv gem contains Libuv and a Ruby wrapper that implements [pipelined promises](http://en.wikipedia.org/wiki/Futures_and_promises#Promise_pipelining) for asynchronous flow control
+The Libuv gem contains Libuv and a Ruby wrapper that implements [pipelined promises](http://en.wikipedia.org/wiki/Futures_and_promises#Promise_pipelining) for asynchronous flow control and [coroutines](http://en.wikipedia.org/wiki/Coroutine) for untangling evented code

 ## Usage

-Create a new libuv loop or use a default one
+using promises

 ```ruby
   require 'libuv'